Renovating your home for the first time? It’s no easy job.

 Remember, this is your first time renovating your home.

-Thinking about hand painting the walls with artistic and complicated designs?
+Are you thinking about hand-painting the walls with artistic and complicated designs?

 I’d rather not!